Connecting to a VM serial console via SSH

 Permission denied (publickey).

-Disconnecting from the serial console
+Disconnecting from a serial console

-To disconnect from the serial console:
+To disconnect from a serial console:

 - Press Enter.